jordantoaster/mlflow-exemplar/README.md

 need to run mlflow flow ui in same directory as mlruns data directory.
 Its use seems most clear in high iteration environments, in which you have a period of > 1 week to have several experiments.

+Theory that commit has is not updating when running experiment in a notebook.

+Have commit has I can document to go back to in an experiment run, to run an old version of the modelling code.

 ## Resources